← All Resources

 Common Statistical Mistakes

 Confusing correlation with causation.
+This one drives me crazy because it's everywhere in media.
 Ice cream sales and drowning deaths both increase in summer.
-They are correlated, but ice cream does not cause drowning — a third variable (warm weather) drives both.
-Correlation measures the strength of a relationship; it says nothing about which variable causes the other, or whether a hidden variable drives both.
+They're correlated — but ice cream doesn't cause drowning.
+A third variable (warm weather) drives both.
+Correlation measures the strength of a relationship; it says nothing about which variable causes the other, or whether something else entirely is responsible.

 Ignoring sample size.
-Flipping a coin 10 times and getting 7 heads (70%) does not mean the coin is unfair.
-With only 10 trials, high variability is expected.
-Flipping 10,000 times and getting 7,000 heads (70%) would be strong evidence of an unfair coin.
+Flip a coin 10 times and get 7 heads (70%)?
+Doesn't mean the coin is unfair.
+With only 10 trials, that kind of variability is normal.
+Flip 10,000 times and get 7,000 heads?
+Now you've got strong evidence.
 Larger samples produce more reliable statistics.
+Period.

 Reporting mean when median is more appropriate.
 Average net worth in the 55–64 age group is $1.57 million; median is $364,500.
-The average is pulled up by billionaires and is not representative of the typical household.
-When data is skewed, the median is almost always the better summary statistic.
+That's a massive gap, and it's because a few billionaires pull the average way up.
+For skewed data, the median is almost always the more honest number.
+Whenever you see "average" in a headline about income or wealth, be skeptical.

 Cherry-picking time periods.
-"The stock market returned 25% last year" and "The stock market lost 15% in the last two years" can both be true depending on the time period selected.
-Always ask: what is the full time period, and is the selected window representative?
+"The stock market returned 25% last year" and "The stock market lost 15% over two years" can both be true depending on which window you choose.
+Always ask: what's the full time period, and is this slice representative?

 Frequently Asked Questions